 More on Arranging your Dashboard in the Learning Library (in the top menu).

-That's more like it!
+Now your dashboard is looking really good!
 Now, you can easily compare profit and sales by year.
-But that’s not so different from a couple pictures in PowerPoint—and you're using Tableau!
+But that’s not so different from a couple pictures in a presentation—and you're using Tableau!
 Let's make your dashboard more engaging.

 Check your work!
 Watch "Arrange your dashboard" in action